Men are funny.

 Then, when we have made many thousands,

-w the number to chaos, lest we know,
+we will throw the number to chaos, lest we know,

 or rather lest anyone bad be able to cast envy